Eurofins-Hackathon/Copilot-Bootcamp/README.md

 # Copilot Bootcamp
-The "Copilot Bootcamp" is a comprehensive, three-hour session training program designed to enhance coding proficiency with AI integration.
+The "Copilot Bootcamp" is a fundamentals focused program designed to enhance coding skills by introducing and exploring GitHub Copilot.
+This session is tailored to provide a comprehensive understanding of GitHub Copilot's features and its integration in coding practices.

+Participants will learn about AI basics, ethical considerations in AI use, and the practical applications of GitHub Copilot in coding.
+This includes exploring code autocompletion, unit test generation, and effective documentation practices.
+The session progresses into advanced coding techniques with Copilot, such as debugging, refactoring, and prompt engineering, culminating in a hands-on lab

 - Session 1 (1 hour) focuses on AI basics, its history, ethical considerations, and introduces GitHub Copilot as an AI-powered coding assistant.